Euro zone urges Cyprus to spare smaller savers from bank levy

 But many legislators remain unconvinced.

-"Essentially parliament is called to legalise a decision to rob depositors blind, against every written and unwritten law," said Yiannakis Omirou, speaker of parliament and head of EDEK, the small Socialist party.
-"We refuse to subscribe to this."
+"Essentially parliament is called to legalize a decision to rob depositors blind, against every written and unwritten law," said Yiannakis Omirou, speaker of parliament and head of EDEK, the small Socialist party.
+"We refuse to subscribe to this." ($1 = 0.7654 euros)

 (Additional reporting by Jan Strupczewski, Karolina Tagaris, Annika Breidthardt, Jan Strupczewski, John O'Donnell, Mike Shields and Reuters Moscow Bureau.; Writing by Mike Peacock, editing by Janet McBride and Giles Elgood)